EU Data Sovereignty for Kubernetes¶

 Secrets never touch etcd.
 Cloud providers never hold the keys.

-CloudTaser enables EU enterprises to run workloads on US-managed Kubernetes services (GKE, EKS, AKS) with cryptographic guarantees that neither the cloud provider nor any foreign government can access sensitive data.
-A mutating admission webhook injects a lightweight sidecar into your pods.
-The sidecar fetches secrets from an EU-hosted OpenBao or HashiCorp Vault instance directly into process memory, bypassing Kubernetes Secrets and etcd entirely.
+cloudtaser enables EU enterprises to run workloads on US-managed Kubernetes services (GKE, EKS, AKS) with cryptographic guarantees that neither the cloud provider nor any foreign government can access sensitive data.
+A mutating admission webhook rewrites container entrypoints to a fork+exec wrapper.
+The wrapper fetches secrets from an EU-hosted OpenBao (also compatible with HashiCorp Vault) instance directly into process memory via a beacon relay, bypassing Kubernetes Secrets and etcd entirely.

 Three Layers of Protection¶